 Today, we are talking about regulatory compliance and the Cloud.

-The FCA has just closed its consultation on guidance for the adoption of Cloud services by financial institutions.
+The FCA closed its consultation on guidance for the adoption of Cloud services by financial institutions back in 2016.

 Although these guidelines are specifically targeted at FS, they are worth reviewing by any organization that handles personal information – which basically means almost anyone who does business in the Cloud.